AravinthArumugam/M1_Railway---Reservation/1_Requirements/Readme.md

  BENEFITS

-• Customers may arrange appointments 24 hours a day, seven days a week.
+• Customers may arrange appointments 24 hours a day, seven days a week./
-• Simple Cancellation Process; • User-Friendly Interface
+• Simple Cancellation Process; |• User-Friendly Interface

-• Travelers will like the simple and adaptable booking policies.
+• Travelers will like the simple and adaptable booking policies.--

 • Show the terms and conditions, as well as details and flights, to the travellers.